 What Is Digital Currency: People know as digital currency is any currency, money, or asset such as money that is managed, stored, or exchanged primarily in digital computer systems, particularly via the Internet.

-Types of digital currency include cryptocurrencies, virtual currencies, and central bank digital currencies.
+Types of digital currency include cryptocurrency, virtual currencies, and central bank digital currencies.
 Digital currency can be recorded in distributed databases on the Internet, centralized electronic computer databases owned by companies or banks, in digital files, or even on prepaid cards.

 Digital currencies exhibit similar characteristics to traditional currencies, but generally lack the classic physical form of historical fiat currencies that you can hold directly in your hand, such as B. Currencies with minted banknotes or minted coins – but they have a physical form – a non-classical sense that comes from computer-to-computer and computer-to-human interactions and the information and processing power of the servers that handle the store and track money.

 This non-classical physical form allows almost instantaneous transactions over the Internet and significantly reduces the costs associated with circulating banknotes and coins, e.g. money types in the UK economy 3% of banknotes and coins are 79% electronic money.
 Usually not issued by any government agency, virtual currencies are not considered legal tender and allow transfers of ownership across state borders.

 This type of currency can be used to buy physical goods and services, but it can also be restricted to certain communities, for example for use in online games.